Mamtha Mohandas Opts Out Of Prithviraj's Next & This Popular Actress Has Replaced Her!

 Earlier, Mamtha Mohandas and Prithviraj had appeared together in the film Anwar and this combo went on to become hugely popular.
 Now, according to the latest reports that have come in Mamtha Mohandas has opted out of Detroit Crossing.

-Reportedly, popular actress Isha Talwar, who made her debut in Thattathin Marayathu will be replacing Mamtha Mohandas in this Prithviraj starrer.
+Reportedly, popular actress Isha Talwar, who made her debut in Thattathin Marayathu will replace Mamtha Mohandas in this Prithviraj starrer.

 According to the reports, Mamtha Mohandas has moved out of the project due to date issues.
 Mamtha Mohandas will be busy with the shoot of her upcoming film Carbon, featuring Fahadh Faasil in the lead role.